 20.4.17 – Ursulimum opens at DATA CITIES, Centre Des Arts ENGHIEN-LES-BAINS / FRANCE

-Variations Amud Anan installation is showing in Terra Mediterranea: In Action, at NIMAC, Nicosia, Cyprus
+Variations Amud Anan installation is showing in Terra Mediterranea: In Action for 7 months at NIMAC, Nicosia, Cyprus

 4 new digital track LP is released on Cronica media-label based in Porto, Portugal:

 Group show from the Tirosh collection in Kiev: